-Read pages 18-19 of Knight of the Cape to understand what the neighborhood looked like and how it felt to live there.
-Draw a picture of the neighborhood a separate piece of paper.
+Read chapter three, starting with "Dominguita's home..." to understand what the neighborhood looked like and how it felt to live there.
+Draw a picture of the neighborhood on a separate piece of paper.
 Add as many details as you can using the text as your guide.
 Explain why Dominguita loved where she lived.